kztk-m/sparcl/README.md

 * constructor patterns (such as `Cons a x` and `Nil`)
 * tuple patterns (such as `(x,y)` and `()`)

 Invertible patterns cannot be nested.
-Currently, we do not have value patterns and guards.
+Value patterns and guards are not supported yet.

 Expressions are rather standard except invertible constructors `rev C`.
 We can use: